PiyushDixit96/binance-futures-fill-notification/README.md

-# Binance USDT-M Futures Position Update Notifications [PAID]
-### Telegram notifications when any update on futures position.
+# [PAID] Telegram Notifications when any update on Binance Futures USDⓈ-M [USDT Perpetual and BUSD Perpetual] Positions.
 > ### Use Futures Position Notifications ChatBot: [@Binancechatbot](https://t.me/Binancechatbot) to know and subscribe our services.

 ##  ✨ Features  ✨

 - Quick Notifications on position update.